--with-cgi (default: no)

 script and later in certain Makefile`s during build) relies on presence

-) interpreters.
+of `python (and perl) interpreters.
 If they are not available, e.g. on

 older operating systems, certain features are skipped — but you may have

-special environment variables to signal to autogen.sh
+to export special environment variables to signal to autogen.sh that

 this is an expected situation (it would suggest which, for your current